Pranvera1234/Pranvera1234/README.md

 - 👋 Hi, I’m @Pranvera1234
 - 👀 I’m interested in to star my new carier into tech industry.
-- 🌱 I’m currently learning computer programming python.
+- 🌱 I’m currently learning python computer program.
 - 💞️ I’m looking to collaborate to new project and look forward to continuing my learning and growing my abilities.
 I am open to various industries.
-- 📫 How to reach me
+- 📫 You can find me at:
+- pranveratsipa@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...